guessit-io/guessit/README.rst

                             option, it will be guessed as season 2, episode 13 -T EXPECTED_TITLE, --expected-title EXPECTED_TITLE
-                            Expected title to parse (can be used multiple times)
+                            Expected title to parse (can be used multiple times) -G EXPECTED_GROUP, --expected-group EXPECTED_GROUP
+                            Expected release group (can be used multiple times)

     Input:
       -f INPUT_FILE, --input-file INPUT_FILE